Certifying Set Attractivity for Discrete-Time Uncertain Nonlinear Switched Systems: Introduction

-Here, we address the problem of certifying set attractivity for uncertain nonlinear switched systems with state constraints in discrete time.
-We introduce the class of $L$-functions — a relaxation of the concept of Lyapunov function, with weaker requirements — and show that the existence of an $L$-function associated with a set guarantees robust local attractivity of that set for the dynamics.
-We also propose a specific construction of $L$-functions based on contractive invariant sets for the system, and we prove that the existence of a contractive set implies the existence of an $L$-function, and hence robust local attractivity.
-We demonstrate our theoretical results on a switched system that models bacterial population dynamics in a host, affected by the immune response and antibiotic action, in the presence of antimicrobial resistance (AMR); numerical simulations reveal the presence of invariant contractive sets, and hence of attractive sets for the system dynamics.
+Here, we address the problem of certifying set attractivity for uncertain nonlinear switched systems with state constraints in discrete time, when the switching law is a decision variable.
+We introduce the class of \emph{AG-functions} — a relaxation of the concept of control Lyapunov function, with weaker requirements — and show that the existence of an AG-function associated with a set guarantees robust local attractivity of that set for the dynamics.
+We also propose a particular construction of AG-functions based on robust contractive invariant sets for the system, and we prove that the existence of a contractive set implies the existence of an AG-function, and hence robust local attractivity.
+Our main results are visualised in Fig.~\ref{fig:diagram}, which illustrates their relationships and summarises their logical structure.
+We demonstrate our theoretical results, in a practical application domain, on a switched system that models bacterial population dynamics in a host, affected by the immune response and antibiotic action, in the presence of antimicrobial resistance (AMR); numerical simulations reveal the presence of invariant contractive sets, and hence of attractive sets for the system dynamics.
+This result is relevant for assessing the fundamental limitations of antibiotic therapy protocols in preventing AMR, depending on the initial bacterial load.